SpineEventEngine/SpineEventEngine.github.io/docs/guides/start-new-project.md

 ## Start over again

-When the scenario is finished, pick up a new one and start it over again following the PR and review process.
+When you have finished with the scenario, pick up a new one and start it over again following the PR and review process.

 As soon as the Bounded Context is fulfilled the team can continue with the next one.